spack/spack/lib/spack/docs/pipelines.rst

 Pipelines
 =========

-Spack provides commands which support generating and running automated build pipelines designed for Gitlab CI.
+Spack provides commands that support generating and running automated build pipelines designed for Gitlab CI.
 At the highest level it works like this: provide a spack environment describing the set of packages you care about, and include within that environment file a description of how those packages should be mapped to Gitlab runners.
-Spack can then generate a ``.gitlab-ci.yml`` file containing job descriptions for all your packages which can be run by a properly configured Gitlab CI instance.
+Spack can then generate a ``.gitlab-ci.yml`` file containing job descriptions for all your packages that can be run by a properly configured Gitlab CI instance.
 When run, the generated pipeline will build and deploy binaries, and it can optionally report to a CDash instance regarding the health of the builds as they evolve over time.